Lake Street/Midtown station: Bus connections and future bus rapid transit

 From the station, passengers go down one level to make direct connections to bus routes 21.

 The station is a stop on the Metro B Line, a bus rapid transit line that replaced Route 21 along Lake Street and Selby Avenue.
 Before the opening of the B Line, Route 21 was carrying 10,000 passengers every weekday, while only making up 2% of traffic on Lake Street.
 Improvements include specialized stations and buses and frequent all-day service.
 To speed up travel times, which usually slows to 8 mph during rush hours, off-board fare collection, near-level boarding, and transit signal priority have been implemented.

-The B Line currently provides a crosstown connection to the Orange Line, D Line, and A Line with the final terminus at Union Depot in downtown Saint Paul, Minnesota, and will later continue the connection to the Southwest LRT and the E Line when they begin operations.
+The B Line currently provides a crosstown connection to the Orange Line, D Line, and A Line with the final terminus at Union Depot in downtown Saint Paul, Minnesota, and will later continue the connection to the Green Line Extension and the E Line when they begin operations.
 The eastbound BRT station was constructed in 2015 and includes a distinct shelter and station marker, near-level boarding, heating and lighting, and infrastructure for off-board fare collection.
 The B Line went through engineering in 2020, with construction starting in 2023, and passenger operations beginning in 2025.